stencila/stencila/README.md

 ### Kernels

 Kernels are what executes the code in Stencila `CodeChunk`s and `CodeExpression`s, as well as in control flow document nodes such as `IfClause` and `For`.
 In addition to supporting interoperability with existing Jupyter kernels, we will bring over _microkernels_ from `v1`.
-Microkernels are lightweight kernels for executing code which do not require the user to install anything and which allow for parallel execution.
+Microkernels are lightweight kernels for executing code which do not require separate installation and allow for parallel execution.
 We'll also implement at least one kernel for an embedded scripting language so that it is possible to author a Stencila document which does not rely on any other external binary.

 | Kernel                | Purpose                                          | Status                                                                                                                                                                                           |
 | --------------------- | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |